ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * choices: array of objects with field 'text', the different choices if the question is a multiple choice one.

 ####Answer object<a name="answerobject"></a>
-The answer object exists out of 9 fields, 5 of which is required and 1 which has a default.
+The answer object exists out of 9 fields, 5 of which are required and 1 which has a default.

 Required:
 * questionid: number, reference to the original questionid (e.g. 5637951a8a48cc983189c500)